-CS/HB 807: Marketing Practices for Substance Abuse Services
+CS/CS/HB 807: Practices of Substance Abuse Service Providers

-Marketing Practices for Substance Abuse Services; Authorizes Office of Statewide Prosecution to investigate & prosecute patient brokering offenses; requires DCF to recognize certification process for recovery support specialists; increases penalties for operating without license; requires background screening for owners, directors, CFOs, & clinical supervisors of substance abuse service provider; revises limitations on referrals to recovery residences; requires background screening for clinical supervisors; authorizes court to approve application for disclosure of substance abuse treatment records; prohibits certain marketing practices; provides fines & penalties.
+Practices of Substance Abuse Service Providers; Authorizes Office of Statewide Prosecution to investigate & prosecute patient brokering offenses; increases penalties for operating without license; requires DCF to conduct background screening for owners, directors, CFOs, & clinical supervisors of substance abuse service providers; revises limitations on referrals to recovery residences; authorizes court to approve application for disclosure of substance abuse treatment records; prohibits certain marketing practices; provides fines & penalties.

 Bill Text: PDF